Dubai - United Arab Emirates

-One of the most beautiful natural beaches in Jumeirah, Dubai, was suffering from severe erosion.
-Located next to luxurious hotels, including the Burj Al Arab, the beach was losing 2 meters of sand a year, and even more locally.
+One of the most beautiful natural beaches in Jumeirah, Dubai was suffering from severe erosion.
+Located next to luxurious hotels, including the Burj Al Arab, the beach was losing 2 meters of sand per year, and even more locally.
 The construction of gigantic man-made islands on the coast of Dubai has led to major changes in coastal sediment dynamics, resulting in serious erosion on the neighboring beaches.

 The system consists of :